Europe comes loaded with immeasurable treasures, but if you’re in search of lesser-discovered gems in the region look

 With its well-preserved medieval architecture, mountainous backdrop, and seaside setting, dazzling Dubrovnik is nothing short of cinematic.
 A visit along the Croatian Riviera proposes a step back in time.
 Squint and you can see the walled city just as it was centuries ago when it served as a bustling Middle Ages seaport with opulent merchant houses and turret- and tower-pocked fortifications to match.

 A stroll through the otherworldly Old Town, a UNESCO World Heritage Site, and one of the most beautiful places in Croatia, reveals the city’s maritime flair.
 Seaside views of the shimmering Adriatic are always close at hand beyond the historic stone palaces, churches, and circuit of city walls.

 Dubrovnik’s Old Town abounds with terracotta rooftops, welcoming shops, restaurants, and bars, while a coating of gardens, fountains, and sculptures helps ensure the city’s overall pleasantness.

-If a plunge into the surrounding seas summons, there are several notable nearby beaches.
+If a plunge into the surrounding seas summons, there are several notable nearby beaches in Dubrovnik.
 But for something more unique, look to the small island of Lokrum, located only a short boat ride away.
 An uninhabited nature preserve that’s known for its lush vegetation, Lokrum has its own Dead Sea; a salt lake that is perfect for a peaceful respite.

 Situated just across the Gulf of Finland from Helsinki, Tallinn’s strategic seaport location has a long history marked by the political control of surrounding nations, including Russia, Denmark, Sweden, and Germany.
 This hodgepodge of cultural and architectural influences remains today, as does a distinctly Estonian stamp all of its own.